Little Cumberland Island Light: History

 The 60 ft Little Cumberland Island Lighthouse was designed by Winslow Lewis and built in 1838.
 It had fourteen Lewis lamps generating a fixed light, which distinguished it from the older tower to the south that had a revolving light.
 The lantern room received its third-order Fresnel lens, manufactured in France by Henri LePaute, in 1857.
 The new light had a range of 14 nmi with a focal height of 71 ft asl.
 In 1874, a brick wall was built around the lighthouse to protect it from the encroaching sea.

 The lighthouse was in service until 1915 when it was deactivated.
 The keeper's house and all other light station buildings, are long since gone; However, thanks to dedicated owners, the lighthouse has been restored and remains in pristine condition.
 The lighthouse was renovated by the owners from 1994 to 1998 and again in 2016.
 The lighthouse keeper's house and surrounding property is privately owned and is not open to the public.

 A large dune protects the lighthouse from the ocean, and as a result, the tower is now barely visible from the water.

 Designation

 The lighthouse is on the National Register of Historic Places, No. 89001407.
 It was designated on August 8, 1989.

-The Little Cumberland Island lighthouse is a private property and access in not permitted without permission from the owner.
+The Little Cumberland Island Light is private property and access is not permitted without permission from the owner.